NexPlayer/Android-SDK/properties.md

     player at runtime.
 During playback, the latency may increase or decrease because it may change depending on the network environment.
 - **LOW\_LATENCY\_BUFFEROPTION\_CONST\_BUFFER (0x00000002)** The latency value is calculated by the player at the beginning of playback and maintains the value unchanged during playback.
-The latency in creases more than when using Auto Buffer Mode, but the rebuffering will be reduced and try to maintain constant latency after rebuffering.
+The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced and will try to maintain constant latency after rebuffering.

 **Type:** unsigned integer